Skip to content

 James was called to preach when he was only 19 at Union Baptist Church and Bellefonte Baptist Church.
 His grandfather was pastor at both of those churches at one time as well.

-James went on to Southwestern Baptist Theological Seminary in Fort Worth, Texas, and to pastor at two churches in southern Oklahoma.
+James went on to Southwestern Baptist Theological Seminary in Fort Worth, Texas, and led two churches in southern Oklahoma.
 After graduation from seminary, James and Mattie served as church planters in Washington and then traveled south to pastor churches in Wimberly, Texas, and Houston, Texas, before returning to Arkansas to pastor at First Baptist Church Warren, where he served eight years.

 During that time, Mattie worked as a substitute teacher, supplementing their income with her earnings.